Unboxed-Software/solana-course/content/program-architecture.md

 ### Putting it all Together

-The last thing we have to do is fill in the functions to out program.
-I personally like to see how many compute units each function takes.
+Now that all of our instruction logic is written, let's add these functions to actual instructions in the program.
+It can also be helpful to log compute units for each instruction.

 ```rust
 #[program]